Jesus: Origins of Christianity:

 Ancient graffiti portrait of Nero found at the Domus Tiberiana.

 Separation from Judaism took place over a long period and varied from place to place.
-In Antioch and Constantinople, for example, Christians were participating within the Jewish community and attending Jewish festivals as late as the 4th and 5th centuries.
+In Antioch and Constantinople, for example, Christians were participating within the Jewish community and attending Jewish festivals as late as the fourth and fifth centuries.
 At the other end of the spectrum, in the communities founded by Saul of Tarsus, who would become known as Paul the Apostle, the social separation had already taken place by the middle of the first century.